ayoola135790/ayoola135790/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=ayoola135790)](https://github.com/ryo-ma/github-profile-trophy)

 - 🌱 I’m currently learning: how to better utilize AI to create innovative solutions to problems.
 My major combines computer science and linguistics, focusing on Natural Language Processing (NLP), a subset of Artificial Intelligence.
-I believe this interdisciplinary approach will be invaluable in my future career in technology, specifically in product/technical program management.
+I believe this interdisciplinary approach will be invaluable in my future career in technology, specifically in technical program management.
 - 📫 How to reach me: kingayoola18@ucla.edu
 - ⚡ Fun fact: I <b>LOVE<b> One Piece! (hahaha)